NEET Exam > NEET Notes > Biology Class 11 > NCERT Exemplar: Structural Organisation in Animals

 Q.1.
 State the number of segments in earthworm which are covered by a prominent dark band or clitellum.

 Ans.
-In each segment of the body of cockroach, exoskeleton has hardened plates called sclerites.
+In the body of a cockroach, the exoskeleton features hardened plates known as sclerites.
+These are present in:

 Q.3.
-How many times do nymphs moult to reach the adult form of cockroach?
+How many times do nymphs moult to reach the adult form of a cockroach?

 Q.5.
 Name the process by which a tadpole develops into an adult frog.

 Ans.
-By metamorphosis a tadpole develops into an adult frog.
+The process by which a tadpole develops into an adult frog is called metamorphosis.

 Q.6.
 What is the scientific term given to earthworm’s body segments?